• Skip to primary navigation

 ./"XYZ”

 Now, you don’t need to do this trick every time.
-You can simply use the below command to create a shortcut that can launch the particular game for you:
+You can use the below command to create a shortcut that can launch the particular game for you:

 ln -s "/Volumes/*Your Username*/Shared/Steam/steamapps/common/*Gamename*/*Gamename*.app/Contents/MacOS/*Gamename*" ~/Desktop/